rglsk/dotfiles/README.md

-# My vim configs for python
+# My dotfiles and configs

 ## Nice videos about vim: